AliToori/SMS-Text-Classifier/README.md

-# Healthcare Costs Prediction using TensorFlow Linear Regression
+# SMS Text Classifier using TensorFlow Sequential Neural Network

-This project implements a healthcare costs prediction system using a Linear Regression model in TensorFlow, developed as part of the freeCodeCamp Machine Learning with Python certification.
-The goal is to predict healthcare expenses based on features like age, sex, BMI, children, smoker status, and region, achieving a Mean Absolute Error (MAE) under $3500 on the test dataset, using the insurance dataset.
+This project implements an SMS text classification system using a Sequential Neural Network with Embedding and Dense Layers in TensorFlow, developed as part of the freeCodeCamp Machine Learning with Python certification.
+The goal is to classify SMS messages as either "ham" (normal messages) or "spam" (advertisements or company messages) using the SMS Spam Collection dataset.

 ---